Simula-COMPLEX/MeDeT/README.md

-# MeDeT: A Tool for Generating Medical Devices Digital Twins
+# MeDeT: Medical Devices Digital Twins Generation with Meta-learning

 The MeDeT approach focuses on building, adapting, and operating high-fidelity digital twins (DTs) of medical devices, employing few-shot meta-learning techniques.
 These medical devices DTs are designed to streamline testing automation for healthcare IoT applications.